-Arashi Do Martial Arts welcomes world-renowned 8th degree Brazilian Jiu Jitsu Red and Black Belt Mestre Sylvio Behring to Red Deer for the semi-annual Brazilian Jiu-Jitsu Student Symposium.
+Arashi Do Martial Arts welcomes world-renowned 8th degree Brazilian Jiu Jitsu Coral (Red & Black) Belt Mestre Sylvio Behring, and 3rd degree Black Belt Professor Mike Yackulic to Calgary for the semi-annual Brazilian Jiu-Jitsu Student Symposium.

-This world-class event will feature several Brazilian Jiu Jitsu seminars, belt gradings, stripe tests, the Progressive System, a photo and autograph session and belt signing opportunities with this amazing martial artist.
+This world-class event will feature several Brazilian Jiu Jitsu seminars, belt gradings, stripe tests, the Progressive System, a photo and autograph session and belt signing opportunities with these amazing martial artists.
 This event is open to “Arashi-Do Behring Jiu Jitsu” members only.

 ***Attention*** New online registration system go to this link.